JerowinGeo/spam-filterization/README-Backendexplaination.md

     prediction = self.model.predict(email_vector)
     return "Spam" if prediction[0] == 1 else "Not Spam"
 ```
+first it checks for heuristic filter and if it is spam it shows as spam .
+orelse it goes and checks using reputation filtering if it true it shows spam.
+then go for the third type of filter which is using naive bayes and it is true, it shows as spam ,if it is not spam it shows as not spam.

 ### Initialize the Filter
 ```
 heuristic_file = "heuristic_rules.txt"